louiss0/forastro/docs/libraries/utilities/range-generators.md

 ```

 :::warning
- This function only works like this in astro.
+ This function only works like this in Astro components like that.
  To make it work in other frameworks use a for loop.
 :::